johnnyzzzzzZ/ND_HomeServiceRobot/readme.md

 ```

 Use *test_slam.sh* to start SLAM algorithm and generate the map.
-Use *home_service.sh* to simulate a robot to an deliver.
+Use *home_service.sh* to navigate the robot from point to point.

 ## Localiztion
 We select the offical ROS package **amcl** (http://wiki.ros.org/amcl#Parameters) for the purpose of localizing our robot.
 It would be implemented in the **amcl_demo.launch** file.
 In brief, this algorithm will generate many particles, propagate their motion, and find particles which matches the laser scan data to represent the robot.